MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-authentication-overview.md

 * [Service Principal Auth](/azure/developer/java/sdk/troubleshooting-authentication-service-principal)
 * [User Credential Auth](/azure/developer/java/sdk/troubleshooting-authentication-user-credential)

-## General Azure Identity troubleshooting guidance

-The reminder of this document will cover general troubleshooting techniques and guidance that apply to all credential types.
+The remainder of this document will cover general troubleshooting techniques and guidance that apply to all credential types.

-### Handling Azure Identity exceptions
+## Handling Azure Identity exceptions

 As noted in the [troubleshooting overview](/azure/developer/java/sdk/troubleshooting-overview#exception-handling-in-the-azure-sdk-for-java), there is a comprehensive set of exceptions and error codes that can be thrown by the Azure SDK for Java.
 For Azure Identity specifically, there are a few key exception types that are important to understand.

-#### ClientAuthenticationException
+### ClientAuthenticationException

 Exceptions arising from authentication errors can be raised on any service client method that makes a request to the service.
 This is because the token is requested from the credential on the first call to the service and on any subsequent requests to the service that need to refresh the token.